 - Create a template you want all your documents to follow.
 Remember that everything must be consistent and orderly so that you don’t make a mistake or leave any vital information

-- Somebody else other than the authors can access the quality of the information such as checking for grammatical errors, wrong spelling, punctuations, accuracy of the images and pictures as well as tables.
+- Somebody else other than the authors can access the quality of the information.
+This includes checking for grammatical errors, wrong spelling, punctuations, accuracy of the images/pictures & tables.

 This determines if the files or records is fit to proceed to the next role.

-- When the revision is done and completed, the draft is returned to the creators of the content.
+- After a complete revision, the draft returns to the creators of the content.
 New versions of the draft can also be created.

 - An assembly is important for complex documents that require certain terms and conditions.
 This system ensures that the correct business terms and conditions are attached to the document.